OysterKing/Final-Year-Project/README.md

 29/02/16:
 My lesson management module now supports rich text formatting.
 Users can underline text, change its color, make it bold etc.

+01/02/16:
+Changed the demo mode to now display the rich text that is written in the lesson management module.